zplzmzmpl/Regional-ecological-time-series-monitoring-based-on-LandTrendr/README.md

   Click me to get it!⚓ [![Click here to use it](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/github/gee-community/ee-LandsatLinkr/blob/main/colab_template.ipynb)

-- ### Option 2: Collect data in `Google Earth Engine`🌏 *Follow these steps to complete your data collection*
+- ### Option 2: Collect data in `Google Earth Engine`🌏 *Follow these steps to complete your data collection, follow this [code](./LLR-LT-GEE/landsatlinkr01.js) according to LLR official tutorial. **You can get all years RS images processed by `LandTrendr` in this code.***

-  - View ***WRS-1*** granules - figure out what WRS-1 granule to process
+  - View WRS-1 granules - figure out what WRS-1 granule to process
   - Make a processing [***dir***](https://gist.github.com/jdbcode/36f5a04329d5d85c43c0408176c51e6)
-  - Create MSS WRS-1 ***reference*** image - for MSS WRS1 to MSS WRS2 harmonization
+  - Create MSS WRS-1 reference image - for MSS WRS1 to MSS WRS2 harmonization
-  - View ***WRS-1 collection*** - identify bad MSS images
+  - View WRS-1 collection - identify bad MSS images
   - Prepare MSS WRS-1 images
-  - Get ***TM-to-MSS correction coefficients***.
+  - Get TM-to-MSS correction coefficients.
-  - Export MSS-to-TM ***corrected*** images
+  - Export MSS-to-TM corrected images
-  - Inspect the full ***time series collection*** - explore time series via animation and inspector tool to check for noise
+  - Inspect the full time series collection - explore time series via animation and inspector tool to check for noise
-  - Run ***LandTrendr*** and display the fitted collection on the map
+  - Run LandTrendr and display the fitted collection on the map
-  - Display the year and ***magnitude of the greatest disturbance*** during the time series
+  - Display the year and magnitude of the greatest disturbance during the time series

+  ***If you don't need original data, all you want is just fitted data, follow this [code](./LLR-LT-GEE/landsatlinkr02.js) (RECOMMENDED)***

-*the tutorial is detailed enough, you will get study area data named `LandTrendr` you needed if you follow it step by step in `asset` filefolder within your GEE account. you need to storage data in `Google Drive` before you download it to local(becouse of gee doesn't support you dowanload to local directly). you can follow this code to check data and download it to Drive:*
+*the tutorial is detailed enough, you will get study area data named `LandTrendr` you needed if you follow it step by step in `asset` file folder within your GEE account. you need to storage data in `Google Drive` before you download it to local(because gee doesn't support you download to local directly). you can follow this code to check data and download it to Drive:*

-	var lt = ee.Image('projects/your_account_name/assets/LandsatLinkr/041032/landtrendr');
+	var lt = ee.Image('projects/your_account_name/assets/LandsatLinkr/granules_IDs/landtrendr');
 	// 50 Years!
 	var start_yr = 1972;
 	var end_yr = 2022;
 	var ltr =  lt.select('LandTrendr');

-	// Create the 50 year image collection from the LandTrendr output var fittedRGBCols = llr.getFittedRgbCol(lt, start_yr, end_yr, rgb_bands, vis_params);
+	// Create the all years image collection from the LandTrendr output var fittedRGBCols = llr.getFittedRgbCol(lt, start_yr, end_yr, rgb_bands, vis_params);

 	// Get the ImageCollection